mohammed0xff/BlogRestAPI/README.md

 ```

 ## Testing
-You can either regester and login
+You can either register and login
 or use any of the two seeded users :
 * Email : `johndoe@gmail.com` password : `Passwd@123`
 * Email : `janedoe@gmail.com` password : `Passwd@123`